Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Discussion

-\modified{The Removal condition makes significantly less Timeout Rate than result from the Size Alteration condition in both environments, but only in AR, the Removal condition also makes less result than the Color Alteration condition's result.} However, although the \modified{Color Alternation conditions' effect in VR does not have a significant $p$-value, the order of the timeout rate for the condition is the same within AR.} From this, we can guess that the AR environment has a possibility to reinforce the \modified{Color} Alternation condition's effect.
+\modified{The Removal condition results in a significantly lower timeout rate than the Size Alteration condition in both environments.
+However, only in AR does the Removal condition yield a lower result than that of the Color Alteration condition.} However, although the \modified{effect of Color Alternation conditions in VR is not significant, the order of the timeout rate for the condition is the same within AR.} From this, we can guess that the AR environment has a possibility to reinforce the \modified{Color} Alternation condition's effect.

-The previous change blindness study in VR \cite{martin2023study} reported the FoV effect on the timeout rate.
-It shows consistent results with ours, the alternation that occurred outside of FoV is harder to detect than altered inside of FoV.
-However, in that study, they could not find an effect from the type of object alternation.
-They did experiments in an environment closer to daily visual experience, which consists of many different shapes of objects that can disturb the participant's attention, and we guess that makes different results from ours.
+The previous study on change blindness in VR conducted by Martin et al. \cite{martin2023study} reported the effect of FoV on the timeout rate.
+This is in line with our findings, where changes outside the FoV are more difficult to detect than those within the FoV.
+However, Martin et al. did not find any significant effects based on the type of object alternation.
+Their experiments were conducted in an environment that closely resembled daily visual experiences, populated with a variety of object shapes that might divert the participant's attention.
+This might account for the differences observed in our results.

 \paragraph{\textbf{Head-Turning Count}} This Head-Turning count represents the number of times the participants need to rotate their heads to detect a change that occurs outside of the FoV.

 In both VR and AR, the Removal condition required the fewest Head-Turning counts to detect change.
 This finding indicates the Removal condition is more easily detected with fewer alterations, aligning with the results of detection time and rate.
 This result supports H1 that the presence or absence of objects is the most memorable aspect of the visual stimulus.

-The required counts of other object alternation conditions are similar to each other in VR, but, in AR it is not.
-We guess this difference comes from the mixed entities between virtual and real in AR.
+In VR, the required counts for different object alternation conditions are similar to one another, but this is not the case in AR.
+This difference may come from the mixed entities between virtual and real entities in AR.

-\subsection{comparison to the previous studies}
+\subsection{Comparison to the previous studies}